saytat/Notebooks/2016-01-18-project-ideas.md

 3. My topic: 3D sound applications for visually imapiered people.
+- 3. An audio game where the player wanders in a forest - blindfolded.
+The goal of the game is to reach a location.
+The location can be reached by deciphering audio cues and solving audio puzzles.
+The game can be played by sighted and blind players together.
+The game can be organized at night.
 - 2. Think how you can create creative application for visually impaired.
 Applications that they can use for creative expression.
 - 1. Museum tour for visually impaired people.
 Sound guides with 3D audio leading up to exhibits. ++ iBeacons.
 0. Idea: Audio based locked room game.
 Or audio based forest walk game.
 Not just for visually impaired people but for all.